ffund/tcp-ip-essentials/lab-fragment/datagram.md

 For this experiment, we will reuse the same network as in the previous section.

-### Exercise - IP layer limit and fragmentation
+### Exercise - IPv4 layer limit and fragmentation

-In this exercise, we will observe IP fragmentation - when the network layer breaks a large transport-layer PDU into smaller pieces that are less than the maximum transmission unit (MTU) of the link.
+In this exercise, we will observe IPv4 fragmentation - when the network layer breaks a large transport-layer PDU into smaller pieces that are less than the maximum transmission unit (MTU) of the link.

 First, run